-Sam Johnson is one of New Zealand’s most inspiring young citizens.
+Sam Johnson has lived his life in the public eye and built a career doing service to others.
 His relentless energy to mobilise people around ideas has a magic ability in building movements that matter!
-Farm boy turned social entrepreneur, Sam’s work is on the leading edge of using the collective to overcome the bureaucratic - shifting our belief system about what is possible when teams, organisations and communities authentically connect and build empathy.
+Farm boy turned social entrepreneur, Sam’s kaupapa is using the power of the collective to overcome the bureaucratic - shifting our belief system about what is possible.

 Sam became a household name in New Zealand when he started what has become New Zealand’s largest volunteer movement-the internationally acclaimed Student Volunteer Army.
 What started as a small social media page after the devastating Christchurch earthquakes has been mirrored across the globe as a movement for impact, not an organisation for ego.

-Awarded Young New Zealander of the Year for his leadership, Communicator of the Year for his honest media commentary and a Sir Peter Blake Leadership Award to remind him never to rest on success; in Sam’s world, there is no moment worth missing out on.
+Awarded Young New Zealander of the Year for his leadership, Communicator of the Year for his honest media commentary and a Sir Peter Blake Leadership Award to remind him never to rest on success.
+In 2021, Prime Minister Adern awarded Sam and the SVA a prestigious High Tech Award for ‘Impact for Good.’

 Sam is also engaged with the international community and shares his experience regularly with governments, agencies and business on unlocking the latent capacity we have to help others.
 This work extends into his local advocacy and governance work with the Australian New Zealand Leadership Forum and as a member of Westpac Bank New Zealand's Sustainability panel.
 Sam is also a trustee for His Royal Highness The Prince of Wales New Zealand trust, 'The Prince's Trust.'